atom/atom/docs/creating-a-package.md

       console.log el
 ```

-You can access the dev console by hitting `alt-meta-i`.
+You can access the dev console by hitting `alt-cmd-i`.
 When we execute the
 `changer:magic` command, the browser console lists the items that are not being
 modified.
 Let's add a class to each of these elements called `hide-me`: